 Postscript: Accidental Shootings (600 annual deaths)

 Kids and guns don’t mix, especially when those guns are carelessly left in unlocked cabinets or even in plain view.
 Accidental shootings resulted in 642 deaths in 2009, placing them seventh on this list.
 Firearms are the second-leading cause of non-natural deaths for kids, typically from a gun the kid finds somewhere around the house, according to a University of Utah report that mentioned additional horrific statistics.
 About two-thirds of accidental shooting deaths happen in the home, with the kid shooting himself to death in 45 percent of the cases and friends or family members pulling the trigger in the remainder.
-More than 50 percent of American households have a gun in the house, and, in one survey of evidently careless families, 10 percent said they had loaded firearms in unlocked locations that were easily accessible to kids.
+More than 50 percent of American households have a gun in the house, and, in one survey, 10 percent said they had loaded firearms in unlocked locations that were easily accessible to kids.
 There is obviously a need to keep guns in locked, inaccessible and child-resistant locations and store them unloaded.